1 billion people use Instagram every month. To be or not to be in there? Is it too late? That’s the question we’re answering for you today.

 Google more of these IG-worthy grid styles and millions of results will stare back at you.

 4.2.
 Use IG tools (to make your life easier)

 In this era, there are already numerous tools that can help you with your marketing strategies.
-Make use of these tools to make your life on social media easier, or just your life in general.
+Make use of these social media tools to make your life easier, or just your life in general.